tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

         Remember to set correct orientation, as the NPCPedestrian will walk straight from the starting position with the starting orientation.

 !!! success
-    Once you've added the environment, you need to add and configure TrafficLights to it, details about it are described here.
+    Once you've added the Environment, you need to add and configure Traffic Lights.
+    For details please visit [this tutorial](../AddTrafficLights/).